-Learn techniques and approaches needed to successfully communicate and align surgical and post-operative expectations with the patient and family.
-Aligning provider and patient-family expectations during surgical consent is not just a legal process.
+Learn techniques and approaches needed to successfully align surgical and post-operative expectations with your patient and family through this self-paced course.
 Misaligned expectations between patients, families, and providers can lead to frustration, anger, and potentially to litigation.
-This pre-operative encounter is particularly challenging for surgeons, who often have limited time to establish relationships and trust with patients and families.
-This course is accessed via the OPENPediatrics platform.
+This pre-operative encounter is particularly challenging for surgeons who often have limited time to establish relationships and trust with patients and families.
+Access this free course via the OPENPediatrics platform.
 Learn More.